revolunet/angular-google-analytics/README.md

         // - for example: when an app doesn't run in the root directory AnalyticsProvider.trackPrefix('my-application');

-        // change filename to analytics.js
+        // Use analytics.js instead of ga.jsgit diff
         AnalyticsProvider.useAnalytics(true);

         // Ignore first page view... helpful when using hashes and whenever your bounce rate looks obscenely low.